rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 **/iGov-NL**

-~~vot~~

-~~OPTIONAL.
+vot

+OPTIONAL.
 The vector value as specified in Vectors of Trust .
-See Vectors of Trust for more details. vot takes precedence over acr.~~
+See Vectors of Trust for more details. vot takes precedence over acr. vtm
-~~vtm~~

-~~REQUIRED if vot is provided.
+REQUIRED if vot is provided.
 The trustmark URI as specified in Vectors of Trust .
-See Vectors of Trust for more details.~~ acr
+See Vectors of Trust for more details. acr

     OPTIONAL.
 The LoA the user was authenticated at.
-MUST be a member of the acr_values list from the authentication request **or that was agreed upon through other means**. ~~The OpenID Provider MUST NOT include this field if vot is provided~~.
+MUST be a member of the acr_values list from the authentication request **or that was agreed upon through other means**.
+The OpenID Provider MUST NOT include this field if vot is provided.
 See Authentication Context for more details. nonce

     REQUIRED.
 MUST match the nonce value that was provided in the authentication request.